Mono4DGS-HDR: High Dynamic Range 4D Gaussian Splatting from Alternating-exposure Monocular Videos¶

 Key Findings¶

-- Video Gaussian Init is the most critical component: Removing it causes HDR PSNR to drop by 1.57 dB, confirming that the two-stage strategy is the cornerstone of the method.
+- Video Gaussian Init is the most critical: Removing it drops HDR PSNR by 1.57 dB, proving the two-stage strategy is the cornerstone of the method.

-- TLR is crucial for temporal consistency: Its impact on PSNR is minimal (-0.06), but TAE degrades by 24.6% without it.
+- TLR is vital for temporal consistency: It has minimal impact on PSNR (-0.06) but improves TAE by 24.6%.

-- Constant-exposure methods such as SplineGS and GFlow perform extremely poorly when naively extended with an HDR head (PSNR 17.59 / failure).
+- Constant-exposure methods (SplineGS/GFlow) with an added HDR head perform poorly (PSNR 17.59 or failure).

 Highlights & Insights¶

-- The wisdom of two-stage decoupling: HDR recovery and 3D reconstruction are decoupled—HDR is first resolved in a simpler space (orthographic/pose-free), and the resulting consistent luminance is then leveraged to facilitate 3D reconstruction (pose estimation).
-This mutual-assistance strategy breaks the vicious cycle introduced by alternating exposure.
+- Wisdom of Two-stage Decoupling: Decoupling HDR recovery from 3D reconstruction—solving HDR in a simplified space (orthographic/pose-less) then using the brightness consistency to aid world-space 3D reconstruction (pose estimation).
+This strategy breaks the vicious cycle of alternating exposure.

 Limitations & Future Work¶

-- The method relies on multiple preprocessing models (DepthCrafter + SpatialTracker + RAFT), resulting in a complex pipeline that may introduce cascading errors.
+- Complexity: Relies on multiple preprocessing models (DepthCrafter + SpatialTracker + RAFT), which might introduce accumulated errors.

-- Only 2–3 alternating exposure patterns are supported; more complex strategies such as random exposure scheduling remain unexplored.
+- Limited Exposure Patterns: Currently supports 2-3 alternating exposure patterns; more complex or random exposure strategies remain unexplored.

-- A training time of 1.5 hours is still substantial, limiting applicability in real-time scenarios.
+- Training Time: 1.5 hours is still long for real-time application scenarios.

 Related Work & Insights¶

-- vs. GaussHDR: GaussHDR requires known poses and multi-view inputs and addresses only static HDR reconstruction; Mono4DGS-HDR handles dynamic scenes with monocular, pose-free input.
+- vs GaussHDR: GaussHDR requires known poses and multi-view for static scenes; Mono4DGS-HDR handles dynamic scenes, monocular input, and unknown poses.

-- vs. HDR-HexPlane: An NeRF-based dynamic HDR method rendering at only 1 FPS; this work achieves 161 FPS.
+- vs HDR-HexPlane: A NeRF-based dynamic HDR method that renders at only 1 FPS, whereas this work achieves 161 FPS.

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ Pioneering work that addresses the novel problem of 4D HDR reconstruction from alternating-exposure monocular video.
+- Novelty: ⭐⭐⭐⭐⭐ Pioneering solution for 4D HDR reconstruction from alternating-exposure monocular videos.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ 25 scenes (synthetic + real), multiple exposure patterns, and comprehensive ablation studies.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ 25 scenes (synthetic + real), various exposure modes, and detailed ablations.

-- Writing Quality: ⭐⭐⭐⭐ The method is complex but clearly described, with rich figures and tables.
+- Writing Quality: ⭐⭐⭐⭐ Complex method but clearly described with rich visualizations.

-- Value: ⭐⭐⭐⭐⭐ Addresses a core practical challenge in HDR video reconstruction with real-time rendering at 161 FPS.
+- Value: ⭐⭐⭐⭐⭐ Solves a core problem in practical HDR video reconstruction with 161 FPS real-time rendering.